juliogomez/netdevops/pyATS.md

 ### Demo 1: Execute a command on a network device

 The most basic demo will show you how to use pyATS to execute a single command on a certain network device.
+In this case you will see in your screen how this script executes a `show version` in a CSR1000v.

-Please review the content of [this script](./pyats/1-pyats-intro.py), and you will see the following steps to execute:
+Please review the content of [this script](./pyats/1-pyats-intro.py), and you will see it executes the following steps:

 1. Load the required pyATS library
 2. Load the pyATS testbed definition from file